Junklicious/KerstenLane_DVP6-1903/README.md

 ### Testing Information:

-**Test User #1:**

-- Email: test@test.com
-- Password: TestTest321

-**Test User #2:**
+**Test User #1 - 5:**

-- Email: test2@test.com
+- **Email**: person1@email.com (5 users all with different emails just change out the number for each ex. person2@email.com)
-- Password: TestPassword
+- **Password**: Password123

 For testing you can either create a new user through the sign up process or use a test user above.
 Connections are currently made via platform.
-In the future users will select a game to search for from their list of games.
-Location searching is currently functional, but only searches in a fixed 10 Kilometer radius around the user.
+Location searching is functional, but only searches in a fixed 10 Kilometer radius around the user.
 Users are placed on a blacklist after another user accepts or declines their profile, so no user will show up twice (this makes test somewhat difficult).
-In the future a larger pool of users will be added to prevent this issue.

 #### Known Issues:

-- No game based searching
-- Slow profile loading
+- RecyclerView on the chat page can cause UI bugs when the messages begin to go off screen, but the chat remains functional